Recipe at A Glance

 Instructions

-1/3 cup extra virgin olive oil, 2 cloves garlic, 2 tablespoons lemon juice, 1/4 cup coconut aminos, 1/3 cup pineapple juice, 2 tablespoons maple syrup, 1 teaspoon sea salt, 1/2 teaspoon pepper, 2 lb flank steak
+1/3 cup extra virgin olive oil, 2 cloves garlic, 2 Tablespoons lemon juice, 1/4 cup coconut aminos, 1/3 cup fresh pineapple juice, 4 Tablespoons maple syrup, 1 teaspoon kosher salt, 1/2 teaspoon pepper, 2 lb flank steak

 1 red bell pepper

-1 jalapeno, 1/2 red onion, 2 tablespoons lime juice, 2 tablespoons fresh cilantro, 1 teaspoon sea salt
+1 jalapeno, 1/2 red onion, 2 Tablespoons lime juice, 2 tablespoons fresh chopped cilantro, 1 teaspoon kosher salt

 Last step!
 If you make this, please leave a review letting us know how it was!